mikrosk/cute56/README.md

 Warning
 -------

 Most of the code (everywhere) is just mess, mess, mess.
-Many things needs to be yet implemented (like writing to registers / memory, labels, different stepping, ...) and many fixed (thread synchronization, crashes on stopping / reloading etc).
+Many things needs to be yet implemented (like writing to memory, labels, different stepping, ...) and many fixed (thread synchronization, crashes on stopping / reloading etc).
 Feel free to send me a patch but we all known nobody will bother :)

 Contact and license
 -------------------